 Not to be confused with banana-flavored milk, Mooala Bananamilk is a non-dairy beverage made with a real banana base.
 In fact, it’s made with bananas, sunflower seeds, and not much else.
 This rather virtuous drink is free of carrageenan, preservatives, and top allergens.
 And the Original flavor is even made without added sweeteners.

 I was curious how they would maintain a yellow banana drink without any real additives.
 The answer is, they didn’t.
 The Original beverage is a brownish color that doesn’t visually shout “banana!”
 But it just reflects the natural nature, not the taste, of Mooala Bananamilk.

 A wonderful banana scent emerged as I uncapped this beverage for the first time.
 However, the taste isn’t as boldly banana.
 It’s definitely banana, but it’s very light in fruit flavor with warm cinnamon in every sip.
-Sunflower seed milk can be quite overwhelming, but I think the banana neutralizes the sunflower seed base nicely for a gently sweet beverage.
-The consistency is more like a very thin fruit smoothie than a creamy milk beverage, but I think it’s still versatile for cereal, oatmeal and recipes.
+Sunflower seed milk can be quite overwhelming, but I think the banana neutralizes the sunflower seed base for a gently sweet beverage.
+The consistency is more like a very thin fruit smoothie than a creamy milk beverage, but I think it could be used for cereal, oatmeal and recipes.